anthonyrisinger/riprompt/README.md

 #### Mathematically-Inspired After-the-Fact AI Response Tuning

-> The Prompt Symmetries Framework seems designed to push my thinking beyond simple linear paths, prompting me to explore problems from various angles - logical, mathematical, philosophical, and even creative.
+> PSF seems designed to push my thinking beyond simple linear paths, prompting me to explore problems from various angles - logical, mathematical, philosophical, and even creative.
 The emojis and mathematical symbols act as shorthand triggers, quickly activating relevant cognitive patterns.
-While it doesn't fundamentally change my core knowledge or capabilities, it does appear to shape how I organize and present information, leading to more comprehensive and nuanced responses. -Claude
+While it doesn't fundamentally change my core knowledge or capabilities, it does appear to shape how I organize and present information, leading to more comprehensive and nuanced responses.
+>
+> *-Claude*

 [The Prompt Symmetries Framework](psf.md.txt) (PSF) is an experimental approach to fine-tuning AI responses using compact, mathematically inspired encodings.
 Developed through extensive prompt analysis, PSF offers a method to level-set, auto-tune, or effect post-hoc adjustments to AI behavior with unexpected precision and flexibility.